JEFH507/org-chart-goose-orchestrator/docs/tests/PRIVACY-GUARD-PER-INSTANCE-COMPLETE.md

 ## Summary

-The Privacy Guard system is now fully configured for per-instance deployment where **each Goose profile** (Finance, Manager, Legal) receives its own complete Privacy Guard stack:
+The Privacy Guard system is now fully configured for per-instance deployment where **each goose profile** (Finance, Manager, Legal) receives its own complete Privacy Guard stack:

 - ✅ Independent Ollama instance (for AI detection)
 - ✅ Independent Privacy Guard Service (for PII masking logic)